skittleson/DoCodeThatMatters/src/hacking-sony-a6000-for-modernization.md

 ### 🧑‍💻 Sony's Camera SDK

 Sony's SDK is kind of bad/good. [petabite/libsonyapi: Python binding for the Sony Camera API (github.com)](https://github.com/petabite/libsonyapi)  It gave some helpful hints here about the API endpoints but still a no go.
-Put the camera in smart remote mode Apps tab > Application List  > Smart Remote Embedded.
+Put the camera in smart remote mode Apps tab > Application List  > Smart Remote Control ~Embedded~.
+It will stay in this mode until connected to it.

 A quick NMAP scan when connected to the camera.
 ```